Submissions

 By submitting a manuscript authors warrant that their contribution to the Journal is their original work, that it has not been published before, that it is not under consideration for publication elsewhere, and that its publication has been approved by all co-authors, if any, and tacitly or explicitly by the responsible authorities at the institution where the work was carried out.

-Authors are exclusively responsible for the contents of their submissions, and must make sure that they have permission from all involved parties to make the data public.
+Authors are exclusively responsible for the contents of their submissions and must make sure that they have permission from all involved parties to make the data public.

 Authors wishing to include figures that have already been published elsewhere are required to obtain permission from the copyright holder(s) and to include evidence that such permission has been granted when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.

 Authors must make sure that only contributors who have significantly contributed to the submission are listed as authors and, conversely, that all contributors who have significantly contributed to the submission are listed as authors.
-Fore more author's responsibilities please see Editorial Policy: Author's Responsibilities.
+For more author's responsibilities please see Editorial Policy: Author's Responsibilities.

 Manuscript preparation

-Original scholarly papers (sections Main Topic and Beyond the Main Topic) should be between 3,000 and 5,000 words (including footnotes and list of references).
+Original scholarly papers (sections Main Topic and Beyond the Main Topic) should be between 3,000 and 5,000 words (including footnotes and a list of references).
 Book review articles should be about 1,000 words.
 Artist Portfolio should contain 4 pages with illustrations and 1,500 words of text.

 Authors must follow the instructions for authors strictly, failing which the manuscripts would be rejected without review.